michaelcukier/Poker-Hand-Tracker/readme.md

 * I have use SQLite as my database of choice, for ease of use and easy debugging.
 I recommend using the excellent [DB Browser for SQLite](https://github.com/sqlitebrowser/sqlitebrowser) to be able to open the .db database file.
 * To make it easy to build the complex Hand and Tournament classes, I have used the Builder Design pattern.
 * I do not intend to compete in any way with the major commercial poker trackers when I built this project.
 I did it for fun, and to practice a variety of skills.
-Use this tool if you know how to code and want to derive interesting stats about your play with SQL/Python, but don't want to build the database code to do so.
+Use this tool if you know how to code and want to derive interesting stats about your play with SQL/Python and don't want to build the database code to do so.
 * I play on ACR, so it is using the ACR hand histories and the tournament summaries files.
 It should not be hard to port this tool to be used with other sites like PokerStars.
 * This is built for tournaments and SnGs and I never used it for cash games.
 But you should also be able to port this code easily if you want to track cash games.